Marja Finnigan, Director

 Marja has had various choreography opportunities working with MJDT's The Cracked Nut-A Nutcracker Satire, UWM Dance Team, Seven Rivers Skating Club and high school show choirs and dance teams.
-After teaching a variety of classes in the Milwaukee area for more than five years, Marja became the owner of Elation.
+After teaching a variety of classes in the Milwaukee area for more than five years, Marja became the owner of Elation in 2009.
 She teaches Ballet, Pointe, Jazz, Tap, and Contemporary as well as directing the Student Performance Company.
-She is a member of the Dance Masters of Wisconsin and the Chicago National Association of Dance Masters (CNADM).
+She is certified instructor and member of the Dance Masters of Wisconsin and the Chicago National Association of Dance Masters (CNADM).
 Marja considers teaching the opportunity to give back the best gift she's ever been given.

 Mackenzie Ausprung, Instructor